 Get our carefully curated newsletter straight to your inbox.

-The agreement documents an understanding between all parties that the lender will first have a lien on the buyer’s property and a proprietary lease as collateral for the loan.
+Aztech Recognition Agreement documents an understanding between all parties that the lender will first have a lien on the buyer’s property and a proprietary lease as collateral for the loan.

 Because they’re provided after the loan underwriting process, Aztech recognition agreements are usually one of the final documents left to complete when filling out the co-op application.

 The Aztec forms will come with a bank-issued signature.
 Your signature and submission with your co-op application will be followed by a signature from a board member, thereby completing the execution of the agreement.

 A co-op lawyer may agree to minor changes if this occurs, but they will almost certainly reject anything that removes language that shields the co-op from responsibility if the co-op mistakenly forgets to inform the lender of a default.